VOL. IV - CHAPTER 8

 Their son Leslie Charles Quartermaine of 19, Mill Road, Eastbourne died on 6 November 1991.

-Elizabeth Veness was born in 1888 in Eastbourne, the daughter of Jason Deness Veness and Phoebe Collins.
+Elizabeth Veness was born on 28 March 1889 in Eastbourne, the daughter of Jason Deness Veness and Phoebe Collins.

 - Nellie May Veness